Why Invisible Types

 [perform Console.readline "Name: "]]

-If types are invisible in source code, where do you actually see them?
+If types never appear in the source, where do you see them?
 In your editor.
-The Loon language server provides three features that make invisible types feel very visible:
+The Loon language server offers three features that make the invisible vivid:

-- Inlay hints: faded type annotations displayed inline, without editing your code.
+• Inlay hints: faded type annotations shown inline, without touching your code.

 When You Might Want Annotations